mohasinkr/mohasinkr/README.md

 My name is Mohasin K Rahumathulla and I'm an udergrad student at Noorul Islam Centre for Higher Education (NICHE) majoring in Computer Science Engineering with Cloud Computing.
 My love for computers and technology started when I was 10 years old, and after all these I still have the same excitement to learn something new about technology!
-#### 🌱 I’m currently learning
+#### 🌱 I’m currently working on
-- Intermediate to Advanced level JAVA
+- Intermediate to Core level JAVA
 - Datastructures and Algorithms
+- Getting my head around Machine Learning 😂

 #### :mailbox: Get in touch with me via :
 ![Twitter](https://img.shields.io/twitter/follow/ediblehazard?style=social)<br>